mhagstrand/slate/source/includes/_api_objects_order_tax.md

 # Order Taxes

-The taxes object provides information about each tax applied to an order, which may be useful for reporting purposes.
+Each tax applied to an order, which may be useful for reporting purposes.
 All values are read-only.

 ## Order Tax Object - Properties